 Course description

 SOCI 210 is a fully online, asynchronous course.
 There are no live sessions.
 All lectures can be viewed on your own time.
-Exams will be completed online.
+Quizzes and exams during the term will be completed online and a generous writing window will be provided.
+The final exam will be scheduled by the university.

 The course examines the emergence of sociology in Europe and America, its founding ideas and some its early theorists.